Shopify/shopify-cli/docs/app/rails/commands/index.md

 Control an HTTP tunnel to your local development app using [ngrok](https://ngrok.com).
 With the `tunnel` command you can authenticate with ngrok and start or stop the tunnel.
 (Note that the `serve` command will automatically run `tunnel start` for you.)

+If `ngrok` cannot be found in your system path, the `auth` and `start` subcommands will download `ngrok` into your system's application cache as necessary and call it from there.

 To authenticate with ngrok, you need an authentication token.
 You can find it in [your ngrok dashboard](https://dashboard.ngrok.com/auth/your-authtoken).
 Copy your token and use it with the `tunnel auth` command:

 ```console
 $ shopify tunnel auth <token>
 ```

 This will write your ngrok auth token to `~/.ngrok2/ngrok.yml`.
 To learn more about ngrok configuration, [consult ngrok’s documentation](https://ngrok.com/docs#config).